Asa Fitch (politician)

+Asa Fitch Sr. (November 10, 1765 – August 24, 1843) was an American medical doctor, politician, and New York pioneer.
+He was a member of the U.S. House of Representatives, representing New York's 6th congressional district during the 12th U.S. Congress (1811-1813).
+He also served as a county judge in Washington County, New York, and was president of the Washington County Medical Society.

+His son, Asa Fitch Jr., was a notable entomologist and historian.

+Biography

 He was born in Groton in the Connecticut Colony.
-He studied medicine and became a physician practicing in Duanesburg and Salem, New York.
+He studied medicine and became a medical doctor practicing in Duanesburg and Salem, New York.

 During the Revolutionary War he served as a sergeant in Captain Livingston's company.
 He was a justice of the peace from 1799 to 1810, was President of the Washington County Medical Society from 1806 to 1826, and was a County judge from 1810 to 1821.

 He was elected as a Federalist to the Twelfth United States Congress, holding office from March 4, 1811, to March 3, 1813.
 He declined to be a candidate for renomination in 1812 and resumed the practice of medicine.

 He died in Salem, New York, on August 24, 1843, and is interred in Evergreen Cemetery.

+Personal life and family

+Asa Fitch Sr. was the ninth of at least ten children born to Pelatiah Fitch (1722-1803) and his wife Elizabeth (' Burrows; 1725-1795).
+Pelatiah Fitch was a physician and surveyor, and a local commissioner of safety in the Salem area during the American Revolution.
+Two of Asa's brothers also served in the Revolution.

+Asa Fitch was a descendant of the notable American colonist Reverend James Fitch, who emigrated to the Connecticut Colony in 1638 with his mother and four brothers; James Fitch later became one of the founders of Norwich, Connecticut, and an important envoy to the Mohegan people during his era.

+Asa Fitch Sr. married Abigail Martin on January 27, 1791.
+Abigail was a daughter of Adam Martin, a Revolutionary War soldier and one of the founders of Martinsburg, New York.
+They had at least eight children together, though one died in childhood.